Topics on this page:

 Do you need documents legalized?

-The most typical circumstances for seeking an apostille or a full legalization include:
+Common reasons for seeking an apostille or a full legalization include:

-- Studying, teaching or working abroad;
+- Studying, teaching or working abroad

-- Marriages in another country; and
+- Getting married in another country

 What country do you plan to use the documents in?